 Travelers to Medina were previously required to obtain a separate visa to undertake each religious pilgrimage and to pay an extra fee to complete the Umrah pilgrimage more than once within a 3-year period.
 However, this is no longer necessary following the introduction of the unified visa for Hajj and Umrah.

-The recent changes to visa systems in Saudi Arabia also includes the introduction of a Saudi tourist visa for the very first time.
-Citizens of over 50 countries are now able to apply for an electronic visa for tourism purposes through a simple online application.
+The recent changes to visa systems in Saudi Arabia also includes the introduction of a online visa for tourism for the very first time.
+Citizens of over 45 countries are now able to apply for an electronic visa for tourism purposes through a simple online application.
 However, it is not possible to visit Medina on a tourist visa for Saudi Arabia: only Muslim pilgrims are able to obtain a religious visa in order to visit the holy city.